eskederks/eMAGMA-tutorial/README.md

 *************************************

-Now that you have all the necessary files go to **Part 1** to begin with the analysis
+Now that you have all the necessary files go to **Part 1** to begin with the analysis.